cf-convention/cf-convention.github.io/faq.md

 (As of August 2014, vocabulary servers typically do not show deprecated standard names in their term list, though the NERC Vocabulary Server has a separate list of the deprecated terms.)

 ## Units in CF (UDUNITS)
+These questions are not strictly part of CF, but CF depends on this understanding.

 ### Why does CF use UDUNITS as its standard?